Private session - paid shoots

 TFP means that both of us work for free.
 So also your travel expenses are at your own expense.
 However I will be happy to pick you up from Amersfoort Central Station.

-Both of us may use photos for non-commercial purposes, such as website, Instagram, exhibitions, photo competitions, own PR and the like.
-When the photos are used by the model, the photographer's name should always be mentioned or tagged in Facebook, Instagram etc. Except for figure studies/artistic nudes, I will always do the same.
+Both of us may freely use the photos, for example on website, Instagram, exhibitions, photo competitions, own PR and the like.
+When the photos are used by the model, the photographer's name should always be mentioned (or 'Betaphoto.nl' tagged in Facebook, Instagram etc).
+Except for figure studies/artistic nudes, I will always do the same.
 We record these agreements in a 'model release form' at the beginning of the shoot.

 Interested?

-If you are interested in a collaboration, email your contact details and a few photos to betaphoto.nl@gmail.com or fill in the contact form.
+If you are interested in a paid shoot or in a collaboration, email your contact details and a few photos to betaphoto.nl@gmail.com or fill in the contact form.

 I would love to hear from you,